Spleen Pancreas And Liver Question And Answers

 Ligament Of Treitz Functions

-• Fixes the duodenojejunal flexure and prevents the pulling down by loop of intestine
+• Fixes the duodenojejunal flexure and prevents the pulling down by loop of the intestine

 • Change in position indicates malrotation of the duodenum